Virginia Beach Shooting Survivor Says Victim Laid Down His Life To Save Colleagues

 Cox left the room, while Dewar and others pushed a heavy cabinet flush against the door with all their might and kept as quiet as they could.

 Cox, meanwhile, had gone quiet.
-Dewar and her co-workers hunkered down behind the barricade, wondering where he was when their thoughts were violently disrupted.
+Dewar and her co-workers hunkered down behind the barricade, wondering where he was, when their thoughts were violently disrupted.

 "Two bullets almost came through the back of the cabinet," Dewar said.
-"We fell to the ground, then we heard other shots close to us," she said, choking up.
+"We fell to the ground; then we heard other shots close to us," she said, choking up.
 "That's when he got Keith."

-Cox was among a dozen people slaughtered Friday afternoon when authorities said DeWayne Craddock, 40, a longtime employee of the city, stormed through Building 2 of a sprawling office complex.
-The Virginia Beach municipal center's colonial-style brick buildings house assorted city government services, like for securing building permits or obtaining a driver's license.
+Cox was among a dozen people slaughtered Friday afternoon when, authorities said, DeWayne Craddock, 40, a longtime employee of the city, stormed through Building 2 of a sprawling office complex.
+The Virginia Beach municipal center's colonial-style brick buildings house assorted city government services, like issuing building permits and granting driver's licenses.

 Police say the shooter was carrying handguns, high-capacity magazines and a silencer device.
 Witnesses described hearing up to 50 shots as the gunman sprayed bullets "indiscriminately," police said, on three floors of the building.